 September 2018 update: Note that I now have a new recipe for pliable gluten-free wraps with a consistency closer to that of wheat wraps.
-These here are more crepe like.
+The ones featured in this post are more crepe like, and taste best reheated in an oiled pan, where they turn pleasantly crispy (recipe for chicken and mushroom crepes here).

 Hello dear neighbors !
 Here is a recipe for gluten-free wraps that I have been making for a while now.
 They are made with millet flour, along with ground gluten-free oats, which I really love for the soft texture they give the wraps and also because they balance off the slight bitterness brought on by the millet flour.
 Between my universal GF pie dough, my quince pancakes, and fake Sn****rs bars, I really don’t know how I would manage without my gluten-free oats !